 Elections In Vietnam

-Elections in Vietnam take place after every five years and all people aged 18, and above have the constitutional right to vote and elect members of their choice.
+Elections in Vietnam take place every five years and all people aged 18 and above have the constitutional right to vote and elect members of their choice.
 People aged 21 and above have the right to vie for positions and be voted into the national assembly.
 Elections commissions oversee the election process; the election council at the central level, the electoral commission at the provincial level and the election commission at the constituency level.

 Local Government Of Vietnam

 The local government comprises of the 58 provinces and five municipalities which are centrally controlled by the national government.
 Provinces consist of districts, provincial cities, and towns.
-Cities comprise of towns, urban and rural districts.
+Cities comprise of towns, urban, and rural districts.
 Districts comprise of communes and townlets.
 The people's council heads the provinces.
 Citizens elect the people's council and charge them with the role of acting on behalf of the constitution.

 Ideas And Ideologies

 Vietnam is a socialist republic led by the Communist Party of Vietnam.
 The party and state base on the ideologies of Marxism and Leninism.
 It is organized on the principles of democratic centralism and is subject to Vietnamese law and constitution.
 The people supervise the actions of the party and it depends on their contribution to strengthen and unify it.
 Its highest organ is the national congress which decided its direction.
 The Congress elects the central committee to implement the decisions of the Congress.
-The committee meets only twice in a year thus it chooses the Politburo to hold meetings on its behalf and to solve organizational problems.